GluuFederation/docs-oxd-prod/3.1.3/sources/plugin/suitecrm/index.md

 - Select ACR: `acr` is an OpenID Connect specific value that enables applications to request a specific type of authentication from the OP, e.g. SMS based two factor authentication, or FIDO U2F tokens.
   If you are using Google as your OP, you will have to accept their default authentication mechanism.
-  If you are using a Gluu Sever, you will be able to request any supported form of authentication.
+  If you are using a Gluu Server, you will be able to request any supported form of authentication.
   To view the OP's supported ACR values, navigate to your OpenID Provider configuration page, `https://<hostname>/.well-known/openid-configuration` and find `acr_values`.
 In the `Select acr` field you can choose your preferred authentication mechanism.
 If `Select acr` is `none`, users will be sent to pass the OPs default authentication mechanism.

 ## OP Configuration